ottawan25/quaet/README.md

 **PRE_QA_LOG_DIR**

-When making a request with the OpenAI API, the parameter values, request details, and some elements of the response object are saved in a TOML file.
+When making a request with the GenAI API, the parameter values, request details, and some elements of the response object are saved in a TOML file.
 This variable specifies where the file is stored.

 **PRE_DB_URI**